octopize/avatar-python/doc/source/user_guide.md

 ### Handle large amount of dimensions

 The number of dimensions is the number of continuous variables plus the number of modalities in categorical variables.
-The limit of dimension is frequently reached due to a large number of modalities in one/sample of categorical variables.
+The limit of dimension is frequently reached due to a large number of modalities in one/sample of categorical variables (high cardinality variables).

 There are several solutions to bypass this limitation:
 - Encode the categorical variable into a continuous variable (frequency encoding, target encoding, ...).